-ER ercd = tk_wai_sem (ID semid , INT cnt , TMO tmout);
+ER ercd = tk_wai_sem(ID semid, INT cnt, TMO tmout);

-ID semid Semaphore ID Semaphore ID ---- ------- -------------- --------------
+ID semid Semaphore ID Semaphore ID

 INT cnt Count Resource request count

-TMO tmout Timeout (ms)
+TMO tmout Timeout Timeout (ms)

-E OK Normal completion L OIX MOLIHAL COMPRESSION

-E ID Invalid ID number (semid is invalid or cannot be used)

-E_NOEXS Object does not exist (the semaphore specified in semid does not exist)

-E_PAR Parameter error (tmout \leq (-2), cnt \leq 0)

-E_DLT The object being waited for was deleted (the specified semaphore was deleted while waiting)

-E CTX Context error (issued from task-independent portion, or in dispatch disabled state)
+E_OK Normal completion E_ID Invalid ID number (semid is invalid or cannot be used) E_NOEXS Object does not exist (the semaphore specified in semid does not exist) E_PAR Parameter error (tmout \leq (-2), cnt \leq 0) E_DLT The object being waited for was deleted (the specified semaphore was deleted while waiting) E_RLWAI Waiting state released (tk_rel_wai received in waiting state) E_DISWAI Wait released due to disabling of wait E_TMOUT Polling failed or timeout E_CTX Context error (issued from task-independent portion, or in dispatch disabled state)

 Obtains from the semaphore specified in semid the number of resources indicated in cnt.
 If the requested resources can be allocated, the task issuing this system call does not enter WAITING state but continues executing.
-In this case the semaphore count (semcnt) is decreased by the size of cnt.
+In this case the semaphore resource count (semcnt) is decreased by the size of cnt.
 If the resources are not available, the task issuing this system call enters WAITING state, and is put in the queue of tasks waiting for the semaphore.
-The semaphore count (semcnt) for this semaphore does not change in this case.
+The semaphore resource count (semcnt) for this semaphore does not change in this case.

 A maximum wait time (timeout) can be set in tmout.
+The time unit for tmout is the same as that for system time (= 1 ms).
 If the tmout time elapses before the wait release condition is met (tk_sig_sem is not executed), the system call terminates, returning timeout error code E_TMOUT.